 That’s just my take, though — it’s your money, what do you think?
 Let us know with a comment below.

 P.S.
 Have you ever subscribed to Motley Fool Rule Breakers?
 Click here to let your fellow investors know what you thought.
 Thanks for sharing your opinions!

-Disclosure: I currently own call options on Shopify and have written for the Irregulars about my intention to turn that into a small equity stake at some point soon, and also own shares of Amazon.com.
+Disclosure: I currently own shares of both Shopify and Amazon.com.
 I will not trade in any stocks mentioned for at least three days following publication of this article.